What is an anti-inflammatory diet?

 Omega-3 fatty acids

-Foods high in omega-3 fatty acids, such as fatty fish like salmon, mackerel, sardines, flaxseeds, chia seeds and walnuts, are a crucial aspect of the anti-inflammatory diet.
+Foods high in omega-3 fatty acids, such as salmon, mackerel, sardines, flaxseeds, chia seeds and walnuts, are a crucial aspect of the anti-inflammatory diet.
 Omega-3s have anti-inflammatory properties and contribute to a healthy balance of fatty acids in the body.

-Instead of saturated and trans fats, which can contribute to inflammation, an anti-inflammatory diet emphasizes healthy fats.
+Instead of saturated and trans fats, (often found in processed and fried foods) which can contribute to inflammation, an anti-inflammatory diet emphasizes healthy fats.
 Olive oil, avocados and nuts contain monounsaturated fats and polyunsaturated fats, which have anti-inflammatory effects.

 Colorful fruits and vegetables